dzhavat/dzhavat.github.io/_posts/2019-05-27-links-to-all-slides-from-ngvikings.md

 * [Video](https://www.youtube.com/watch?v=m9ESxDChnIU)

 Hope you had a great conference!
 After arriving home, take a few moments to think about your experience over the last two days — the talks you attended, the conversations you had or the new friendships you created.
-Hopefully that will inspire you to try something new, get involved in the community, or just feel positive about the direction Angular is going.
+Hopefully that will inspire you to try something new, get involved in the community, or feel positive about the direction Angular is going.